Degree conditions forcing directed cycles

 Now, we are ready finish the proof of the case $\ell = 6$.
 For any edge $ab \in E(G)$ consider the sets $N^+(a)$, $N^-(a)$, $N^+(b)$ and $N^-(b)$.
 Since \claref{cla:c6transT} yields that there are at least two directed triangles containing the edge $ab$.

-Pick an arbitrary directed triangle $xyz$ in $G$, and consider the directed triangles $T_{xy}$, $T_{yz}$ and $T_{zx}$ different from $xyz$ for the edges $xy$, $yz$ and $zx$, respectively.
-Clearly, these three directed triangles must be edge-disjoint which readily yields a copy of $C_6$ in $G$.
+Pick any directed triangle $xyz$ in $G$, and for each edge $xy$, $yz$, and $zx$ consider a directed triangle different from $xyz$ containing this edge.
+Clearly, these three directed triangles must be edge disjoint, which readily yields a copy of $C_6$ in $G$.